Gustavo2022003/VALORANT-API-WEB-APP/README.md

 ⚠️*(To install the dependecies you will need to open the terminal in the same directory as the index.js or package.json)*

-# Set up environment variables:
+# Set up environment variables 📥

 Inside the root directory of this project there is a .env file.
 You can change the PORT by editing this variable: